Skip to content

 Antony House (Boys, Years 4 to Sixth Form)

-Antony House is for boys age 8 to 18.
 A comforting home from home with limitless potential where full, weekly and flexi boarding boys can grow and flourish in a twenty-four-seven community.
-While academics are a key focus of their time spent at Anthony House, all boys are encouraged to participate in the extensive variety of extra-curricular activities available at Leweston.
+While academics are a key focus of their time spent at Antony House, all boys are encouraged to participate in the extensive variety of extra-curricular activities available at Leweston.

-Antony House is named for the school’s original name, ‘St Antony’s’.
-St Antony of Padua is Leweston’s patron saint.
+Antony House is named after the school’s original name, St Antony’s and St Antony of Padua is Leweston’s patron saint.
 Their emblem is three arrows which signify readiness for battle.
 The three inward facing arrows are from the coat of arms of George Hamilton Fletcher, who purchased the manor in 1906.
 The full coat of arms can be seen on the front façade of the manor house.